Overview

 Cost & Funding

-The total cost of this project is $1.9 billion for electrification of the line and procurement of electric vehicles.
-The Transportation Authority has contributed $41 million to support Caltrain electrification from San Francisco's half-cent sales tax for transportation and the One Bay Area Grant program.
+The total cost of the Caltrain Modernization program is $2.72 billion, which includes the implementation of Positive Train Control, electrification of the line, upgrade of the signal system, and procurement of electric vehicles.
+The Transportation Authority has contributed $41 million in funding for Caltrain Modernization from San Francisco's half-cent sales tax for transportation and the One Bay Area Grant program.

 Resources